fredi-68/steam-disable-update/README.md

 The script automatically creates a backup of the manifest file in case things break but you should NEVER rely on this. *ALWAYS MAKE YOUR OWN BACKUPS, IF SOMETHING DOES NOT WORK CORRECTLY YOU ARE ON YOUR OWN.*

+The script will attempt to close steam if it is running automatically.
+If this for some reason does not work, the command will abort with an error.
+In this case please close steam manually to proceed.
-To block an update for a game of app.
+To block an update for a game of app run the following command:
-First **MAKE SURE STEAM IS CLOSED**.
-Once you are sure steam is not running, run the following command:

 `python main.py <appid>`